Alpina B7 (G12)

-The Alpina B7 Bi-Turbo, or Alpina B7, is the fifth generation of the high performance full-size luxury car manufactured by German automobile manufacturer Alpina.
+The Alpina B7 Bi-Turbo, or Alpina B7, is the fifth generation of the high-performance full-size luxury car released by German automobile manufacturer Alpina.
 Based on the BMW 7 Series (G12), the B7 Bi-Turbo was introduced at the 2016 Geneva Motor Show.
 Known as the B7 in North America, the car is the third B7 model to be imported to the United States.
+The Alpina B7 was discontinued in September 2022.

 B7 Bi-Turbo (2016–2019)

 Overview

 The B7 Bi-Turbo is based on the 750Li and uses a modified version of its 4.4-litre twin-turbocharged V8 engine designated the N63M30.
-The engine is modified by the addition of modified twin scroll turbochargers having larger inlet and outer dimensions and new compressors for an increased boost pressure of 1.4 bar, replacement of the standard pistons with high strength MAHLE pistons, new NGK spark plugs, a new air-to-water intercooler making use of short charge air intake paths to feed air to the air intake manifold, a revised cooling system with large diameter hoses for uninterrupted flow and additional external water and oil coolers.
+The engine is modified by the addition of modified twin-scroll turbochargers having larger inlet and outer dimensions and new compressors for an increased boost pressure of 1.4 bar, replacement of the standard pistons with high-strength MAHLE pistons, new NGK spark plugs, a new air-to-water intercooler making use of short charge air intake paths to feed air to the air intake manifold, a revised cooling system with large diameter hoses for uninterrupted flow and additional external water and oil coolers.
 These modifications allow the engine to generate a power output of 608 PS at 6,250 rpm and 590 lbft of torque between 3,000 and 5,000 rpm.
 494 lbft of torque is achieved at 2,000 rpm.
 The engine has a compression ratio of 10.0:1.

-The B7 Bi-Turbo has a specially developed stainless steel exhaust system with quad round exhaust tips and electronically controlled bypass valves controlled by the Driving Dynamic Control knob near the gear selector.
+The B7 Bi-Turbo has a specially developed stainless steel exhaust system with quad-round exhaust tips and electronically controlled bypass valves controlled by the Driving Dynamic Control knob near the gear selector.

 The B7 Bi-Turbo uses the same ZF 8-speed automatic transmission as used on a standard 750i but has a reprogrammed Alpina software for faster shift times.
 The transmission also has a reinforced torque converter, an extra oil cooler and planetary wheels.
 The shift paddles are however replaced by shift buttons behind the steering wheel but the car can be ordered with the shift paddles as well.

 The B7 Bi-Turbo is available in all-wheel-drive drivetrain.
 Alpina has recalibrated the xDrive system used in the 750i especially the air suspension system which can be controlled using the Dynamic Control knob.
 The suspension now has Active Comfort Drive with Road Preview, Active Roll Stabilisation and Integral active Steering on the rear axle.
-The all-wheel-drive system has a heavy bias towards the rear-wheels.
+The all-wheel-drive system has a heavy bias towards the rear wheels.

 Integral Active Steering has a variable ratio electric steering system on the front axle and the active steering on the rear axle.
 The system works by steering the rear wheels opposite to the front axle for better turn in at low speeds and turning the rear wheels in unison with the front wheels at high speeds for better stability.